 10. Tweezing your Brows

-With the help of a pair of tweezers, you can pluck a single eyebrow hair to make yourself sneeze.
+How can you make yourself sneeze with the help of a pair of tweezers?
+It’s very easy.
+You can pluck a single eyebrow hair to make yourself sneeze.
 This stimulates the nerve endings in the face, which is also connected to the nasal nerve.

 This method might need a few tries, or it can even work immediately.